Inverse Optimization: Theory and Applications: Classical Inverse Optimization

 We next consider forward models that are mixed integer linear programs (MILPs), which do not possess optimality certificates that can be conveniently represented in a small number of equations (e.g., the KKT conditions).
 Consider the Mixed Integer Forward Model

-where $q$ variables are integers.
-Although the forward problem above is a maximization, the methods discussed have analogous results for the minimization case, albeit with more notation.

-Inverse optimization methods for this forward model fall into two categories.
-The former uses certificates of strong duality for integer programming.
-This method is analogous to duality used in inverse linear optimization, but here it leads to inverse problems that require an exponential number of variables and constraints.
-The second category consists of iterative algorithms that leverage cutting planes to refine approximate solutions to the inverse problem.
+Note that we use a maximization problem to remain consistent with the original literature.
+Inverse optimization methods for $\FOPMIP(\btheta)$ either use certificates of strong duality for integer programming, analogous to inverse linear optimization techniques---here, it leads to inverse problems with an exponential number of variables and constraints---or use cutting plane algorithms.